Tips and Resources7 MINUTE READ

 • Having a two-way, rather than a one-sided, conversation

 Think of social language as the “icing on the cake” of being a good communicator.
 If you know what to say, but don’t know how or when to say it, your message may not come across the way it’s intended!
-Treatment for social language is extremely beneficial for teenagers struggling in this area and can help them become the best communicators they can be.
+Treatment for social language is extremely beneficial for teenagers struggling in this area and can help them make friends and become the best communicators they can be.

 Stuttering and fluency